rahil627/willowolf/README.md

 # willowolf (will-o'-wolf)
 a digital space for my altruistic desires: my wills, manifested digitally.
-It’s also spirit animal representing a will. :)
+It’s also a cute spirit animal representing the will. :)

 this repo contains the site for www.willowolf.com, which itself contains tiny or temporary homes for my wills/projects; If or when the project needs it's own sub-domain, it'll naturally find it's own home in one.